microsoft/windows-ai-studio-templates/CONTRIBUTING.md

 ## How to add new template?
 1. Add configuration for your model in [index.json](./index.json).

 1. Add your template code in folder `models/<your-model-name>/`.
-Template files should use the `.mustache` file extension if they contain dynamic content that the generator needs to process and define your dynamic content with [{{ mustache }}](https://mustache.github.io/) syntax.
+Template files should use `.mustache` file extension if they contain dynamic content that the generator needs to process and define your dynamic content with [{{ mustache }}](https://mustache.github.io/) syntax.
 You can refer to the [sample template](./models/llama-v2-7b/) to add your template code.

 1. Add default values for project settings in `configs/<your-model-name>/defaultProjectSettings.json` file.